Children’s Oral Health Care Guide: Building Good Habits For Life

 Brushing twice a day with a fluoridated toothpaste is foundational to oral health.
 Here are the key aspects of toothbrushing:

-- Fun time.
-Make tooth-brushing fun by choosing a fun toothbrush like our GUM® LIGHT-UP Toothbrush or using one of the many children’s songs.
-This creates a fun atmosphere conducive to effective brushing with an appropriate duration of two minutes
+• Fun time.
+Make brushing fun and effective.
+Help your child to brush for 2min with our flashing GUM® LIGHT-UP toothbrush.
+This creates a fun atmosphere conducive to effective brushing with an appropriate duration of 2 minutes.

 2. Interdental cleaning